Cooperations, network and research at the Institute for Diversity Medicine

 Research projects in co-operation

-The research is conducted in close collaboration with clinical and scientific partners.
-The projects listed combine different care contexts and research disciplines.
+Our research is carried out in close collaboration with clinical and academic partners.
+The projects presented integrate diverse care settings and research disciplines.

 More information